Anton Quintana: Writing

 Quintana made his debut in children's literature with the book Padjelanta in 1973.
-The book was not a commercial success and Quintana bought all remaining copies and used them to raise his garden.
+The book was not a commercial success, and Quintana bought all remaining copies and used them to raise his garden.
 His next children's book De adelaar was published in 1974.
 Quintana also wrote comic stories for children's magazine Pep with illustrations by Hans G. Kresse, Jos Looman and Thé Tjong-Khing.

-In the years after his brother's death in 1979 Quintana turned to vodka and he traveled to Sumatra to escape his life in the Netherlands.
+In the years after his brother's death in 1979, Quintana turned to vodka, and he travelled to Sumatra to escape his life in the Netherlands.
 In 1982, he published the book De bavianenkoning which is based on his travels in Sumatra.
-Quintana's emotional struggles left him unable to read or write and instead he had to dictate the book to someone else.
+Quintana's emotional struggles left him unable to read or write, and instead he had to dictate the book to someone else.
 Quintana was awarded the Gouden Griffel in 1983 for the book.

 In 1995, he published the book Het boek van Bod Pa for which he was awarded the Gouden Uil and Woutertje Pieterse Prijs in 1996.
 In 2001, his last book De hemelruiter (2000), a sequel to Het boek van Bod Pa, received an honorable mention by the jury of the Woutertje Pieterse Prijs.

 Quintana's work has been translated into several languages, including by Mirjam Pressler (German) and John Nieuwenhuizen (English).
 Quintana himself has also translated several stories and books into Dutch, including work of Harlan Ellison, Alec Haig and John D. MacDonald.